CarsonScott/OpenAgent/README.md

 This enables control over multi-level systems.
 Top-level agents need only control those from one level down, and allow control to "propagate" down to the lowest-level agents.

-## DOT: A Language for Nested Automata
+## A Formal Language for Nested Automata

 ### Notation